Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Canadian constitutional law has the same constraint.
 The [Constitution Act, 1982](https://laws-lois.justice.gc.ca/eng/const/page-13.html) makes major changes expensive.
 The general amending formula requires Parliament plus at least seven provinces representing at least 50% of the population.
 Senate powers and selection methods live in that high-friction path.
 Changes to the office of the monarch, Governor General, or lieutenant governors require unanimity.
 The federal government’s own [intergovernmental affairs summary](https://www.canada.ca/en/intergovernmental-affairs/services/about-canada.html) describes the same 7/50 structure.

-That is not a normal pull request.
+That pull request is anything but normal.

 That is an enterprise migration with every regional office holding a veto-shaped clipboard.